 The My Wireless Networks page will allow you to create, edit, and delete wireless network profiles.
 Every time you connect to a network using the Wireless Networks page, a profile will automatically be created.

-New Button: Click New to create a new wireless network profile (refer to page 18).
+New Button: Click New to create a new wireless network profile (refer to page 23).

-Modify: Click Modify to edit a current profile (refer to page 19).
+Modify: Click Modify to edit a current profile (refer to page to connect to the wireless network.

 Delete: Click Delete to remove a profile.